duarteocarmo/duarteocarmo.com/content/posts/26-Managing-finances-python-part-2.markdown

 </details>

-Once all of this is running in a private repo, everytime I commit a change to my `.beancount` file, my Beanstalk application gets updated!
+Once all of this is running in a private repo, every time I commit a change to my `.beancount` file, my Beanstalk application gets updated!
 (It's not instant, but its fast enough!)

 ## Step 4: Securing everything with Cloudflare